ychuhp/baker_research/report.md

 It took 4 days to process and create alignments for 85756 chains in uniclust30_2018_08 with 64 separate processes

 # MSA PAIR STATISTICS
-The approach is from Baker group
+The approach is from Baker group.
-Several information are computed from the sequence and MSA for insertion into the neural network pipeline First, the MSA is converted into a one-hot encoded matrix of shape NxLx21 - (Number sequences in MSA)x(sequence Length)x(aminoacids+gap)
+Several information are computed from the sequence and MSA for insertion into the neural network pipeline.
+First, the MSA is converted into a one-hot encoded matrix of shape NxLx21 - (Number sequences in MSA)x(sequence Length)x(aminoacids+gap).
 From this result, the 1D FEATURES and DCA FEATURES are computed.
 Finally, they are combined into one feature matrix.

 ## 1D FEATURES
-1D FEATURES include, sequence information, PSSM, and entropy
+1D FEATURES include, sequence information, PSSM, and entropy.
 1. The sequence information has shape Lx20
 2. The PSSM has shape Lx21
 3. The entropy has shape Lx1